-Date: Student initials: Market 1 Step Tick Completed Notes Check everyone is okay Students Staff Do they need any time?
-Do they need any time: Gather the details of what has he What are the facts?
+Date: Step Student initials: Tick Completed Notes Check everyone is okay Students Staff Do they need any time?
+Gather the details of what has What are the facts?
 What happened?
 Where and when?
 Who was involved?
-Any injuries or immediate action taken? appened.
-Inform Headteacher/AHT of incident Any further immediate actions?
-What else do we know?
-Or need to de Agency involvement?
+Any injuries or immediate action taken Inform Headteacher/AHT of incide Any further immediate actions? ent What else do we know?
+Or need to Agency involvement?
 LAC/Virtual School Social Care Police Home situation?
 Is the student DR?
-Any foreseen risk? consider?
-Speak to Headteachers/AHT aborateps Police involvement?
-If considering suspension/exclusion, are potential risks?
+Any foreseen risk? o consider?
+Speak to Headteachers/AHT a steps Police involvement?
+If considering suspension/exclusion, a potential risks?
 Home/restorative visits?
-If considering a change of timetable, who needs to be involved in that decisio there any /provision, Check in with those involved incident Offer support if required Offer time in the Summarise the incident Complete an incident log - make sure a contribute to this Complete any CPOMS/Schoolpod logs Any holds should be written up in the B& kN book
+If considering a change of timetak who needs to be involved in that decis are there any ole/provision, Check in with those involve incident Offer support if required Offer time ed in the Summarise the incident Complete an incident log - make sure contribute to this Complete any CPOMS/Schoolpod logs Any holds should be written up in the Any injuries written up in the accident B&N book